puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-plan-deployment.md

 Neutral Sites are typically sites that provide Single Sign-On (SSO).
 If navigated to from Microsoft Edge, then you want to stay in Microsoft Edge to authenticate.
 If navigated to from Internet Explorer mode, then you want to stay in Internet Explorer mode to authenticate.

-Identify any SSO (or other neutral) sites that you use, and add these to your Enterprise Site List.
+Identify any SSO (or other neutral) sites that you use and add these to your Enterprise Site List.

 ### If you have configured Internet Explorer as your default browser

 If you are currently only using Internet Explorer, you may not know which sites have upgraded to modern web standards and which still require Internet Explorer.
-You will want to discover these sites and add them to the Enterprise Site List in order to leverage Internet Explorer mode only on the sites that require it.
+You will want to discover these sites and add them to the Enterprise Site List to leverage Internet Explorer mode only on the sites that require it.

 You can use the [Enterprise Site Discovery](https://docs.microsoft.com/en-us/internet-explorer/ie11-deploy-guide/collect-data-using-enterprise-site-discovery?redirectedfrom=MSDN) tools to discover the sites that may require Internet Explorer mode.

 Once you have collected this data, we recommend a 4-step process to analyze the data you find:

 1. Sort the data by domain, then by URL
-2. Define the boundaries of an "app" to configure for Internet Explorer mode - you want to include all of the sites and web controls which define the app, without including any extra sites and controls by defining too broadly.
+2. Define the boundaries of an "app" to configure for Internet Explorer mode - you want to include all the sites and web controls which define the app, without including any extra sites and controls by defining too broadly.
 Some sites may be as simple as "http://contoso.com/app1" while others you will need to define multiple pages and sites.
 3. Test the app to verify that it does not work natively - many sites will offer modern content when they detect a modern browser, and only offer legacy content when they detect Internet Explorer
 4. Add the app to your Enterprise Site list if it fails